Phases of Operation Car Wash: Phase 16 — Operation Radioactivity

-On 28 July 2015, federal judge Sérgio Moro, who ran the Lava Jato investigations in Paraná, froze 60 million reais ($ million), 20 million from former president of Eletronuclear Othon Luiz Pinheiro da Silva, 20 million from Andrade Gutierrez executive Flavio David Barra, and another 20 million from Aratec Engenharia, Consultoria & Representacoes Ltda, which belongs to Othon Luiz.
+On 28 July 2015, federal judge Sergio Moro, who ran the Lava Jato investigations in Paraná, froze 60 million reais ($ million), 20 million from former president of Eletronuclear Othon Luiz Pinheiro da Silva, 20 million from Andrade Gutierrez executive Flavio David Barra, and another 20 million from Aratec Engenharia, Consultoria & Representacoes Ltda, which belongs to Othon Luiz.

 Phase 17 — Operation Pixuleco

 On 3 August 2015, the Federal Police launched Operation Pixuleco, named after the term that the former treasurer of the Workers' Party, João Vaccari Neto, had used to refer to "bribe".
 40 court warrants were carried out: three preventive detention, five temporary pre-trial detention, 26 search and seizure and six condução coercitiva warrants.
 José Dirceu and his brother Luiz Eduardo de Oliveria e Silva were arrested in the operation for corruption, money laundering and criminal conspiracy.
 About 200 police officers took part in the operation.

 Phase 18 — Operation Pixuleco II

 Operation Pixuleco II was launched on 13 August 2015.
 In the operation, 70 officers carried out search and seizure warrants, as well as arrest warrants, in Brasília, São Paulo, Porto Alegre and Curitiba.
 The operation was an offshoot of the previous phase, Pixuleco, which arrested José Dirceu.
 Former city councilor Alexandre Romano (Worker's Party) was caught in the São Paulo–Congonhas Airport and arrested.
 Romano was suspected of receiving illicit funds (vantagem indevida) of at least fifty million reals ($ million).
 The payments happened via front companies.